 Chinese herbal medicine traditionally uses formulas containing mixtures of herbs to treat various disorders.
 Traditional formulas can be studied as a whole, or each herb in the formula can be studied separately.
 One herb, used by itself, may not be as effective and may have adverse effects.
 Nevertheless, current conventional research favors study of single herbs to better control for variables.
 Another problem is the large number of herbal mixtures that could be studied.

 Studies of TCM herbs and herbal mixtures for irritable bowel syndrome have had mixed results, and reviews of these studies conclude that more rigorous studies are required.

-Preliminary studies2 show that Astragalus may improve quality of life for patients being treated with chemotherapy for lung cancer, but it does not prolong survival or slow progression of cancer, as assessed by biomarkers.
+Preliminary studies show that Astragalus may improve quality of life for patients being treated with chemotherapy for lung cancer, but it does not prolong survival or slow progression of cancer, as assessed by biomarkers.
 Preliminary data suggested increased efficacy of platinum-based chemotherapy for advanced non-small-cell lung cancer, particularly enhanced tumor response, but confirmatory clinical outcome data are lacking (2).

-One problem is the standardization and quality control of Chinese herbs.
+One problem with TCM is the standardization and quality control of Chinese herbs.
 Many are unregulated in Asia; they may be contaminated with heavy metals from polluted ground water or may be adulterated with drugs such as antibiotics or corticosteroids.
 Ingredients are often substituted, partly because the names of the herbs are translated incorrectly.
-A 2013 study1 found that 32% of herbal supplements did not contain the main active ingredient on the label, 20% contained contaminants (physiologically active compounds other than the ingredients desired or on the label), and another 21% contained fillers not listed on the label.
-However, high-quality products are available through certain manufacturers that comply with FDA Good Manufacturing Practices.

 In herbal mixtures, adverse effects may also result from interactions between active ingredients.